 Because digital display ads can be tracked and analyzed in ways that don’t apply to more traditional advertising media, they can also be priced in different ways.
 Advertisers are able to track when their ads are clicked and what actions are completed once an ad is clicked, opening up the options for compensating publishers based on different criteria.
-(For more display advertising monetization tips, check out the second chapter of our Web Monetization Handbook, titled “Intro to Display Advertising”.
-But first, you’ll need to join MonetizePros [100% free!].)
+(By the way, if you’re enjoying this article, you may want to subscribe to our free newsletter; we’ll send monetization tips straight to your inbox each day.)

 There are three primary ways to price display advertising:

 This post will take a look at the specifics of these options, including the pros and cons of each.

 Cost Per Thousand (CPM)

 Under a CPM arrangement, the advertiser agrees to pay the publisher a predetermined amount for every 1,000 ad impressions served.
 This effectively means that the publisher is compensated for every ad shown.

 Here are a few things to know about CPM pricing arrangements:

 - Commonly used for “branding campaigns” where primary objective is to increase awareness of a company or product